Shopify/reference-theme/README.md

 ## Theme block targeting

 A section or group that accepts theme blocks can indicate either that it accepts all blocks (and apps) by adding `"blocks": [{ "type": "@theme" }, { "type": "@app" }]` to the schema.
 Or it can target specific blocks by adding `"blocks": [{ "type": "slide" }]`.
-By default, theme blocks are available in all sections and theme blocks.

-There are cases where you might want to limit the blocks that are available in sections.
-For example, slides are a type of block that should only be available in slideshow sections.
-To prevent the default behavior, theme developers can name the block with an underscore prefix.
-All underscore prefixed blocks would be excluded from appearing in the block picker for blocks and sections that accept blocks with type @theme.
-Those blocks and sections will need to explicitly add the block by base filename.
-Ex: `"blocks": [ { "type": "_slide" } ]`
+By default, the block picker will show all theme blocks, but there are cases where you might want to control the blocks that are available to add.
+Theme developers can name a block with an underscore prefix to exclude it from appearing in the block picker for sections and theme blocks that accept blocks with type `@theme`.

+For example, `slide` is a type of block that should only be available in `slideshow` sections.
+This can be done by naming your slide block `blocks/_slide` and in your `slideshow` section, you can target it by using `"blocks": [{ "type": "_slide" }]`.

 ## Static theme blocks